MichaelUray/muTimer/README.md

 ```

 **timerOn()**\
-On delay only\
+'On' delay only.\
-Same as timerOnOff(), but on delay only.
+Same as timerOnOff(), but 'on' delay only.
 ```cpp
   bool timerOn(bool input, uint32_t delayOnTime);